-The acronym ARC stands for advanced reader copy.
-This is exactly what its name implies: a copy of a book that is sent out to selected readers before publication.
+The acronym ‘ARC’ stands for advanced reader copy – a copy of a book sent out to selected readers before publication.
 Often ARCs are sent as part of a blog tour (see below) in anticipation of early publicity and/or reviews.
 Some authors also have, or intentionally form, an ARC team.
 An ARC team is a group of dedicated readers (often from an author’s email list) who act as regular beta readers (see below) to catch any glaring issues within the book before it is published.

 Beta readers are usually unbiased readers who read books before they are published.
 Betas feedback any problems they may encounter, such as typos or glaring plot holes etc., in much the same way as an ARC team.
 However, betas may read much earlier/rougher drafts than ARC readers, or read books as part of a one-off, informal arrangement.
-As betas aren’t usually aren’t as invested in the author, their feedback can be brutally honest, which some authors may prefer.
+As betas aren’t usually as invested in the author, their feedback can be brutally honest, which some authors may prefer.
 Impartial beta readers can be found using Facebook groups or the hashtag #betareaderswanted on Twitter.
 Some beta readers read books for free, or in exchange for their own books being read.
 Other beta readers may charge a fee for their time and feedback.
+This blog covers the pros and cons of beta readers for indie authors.

 A blog tour is when an author arranges a collection of book bloggers to read their books and then feature them in their blogs.
 It is important to ensure a good match between the book bloggers and the book’s particular genre, to minimise any potential problems.
 There are also blog tour organisers, already connected to a network of book bloggers, who act as middlemen (or women) to arrange blog tours for authors.
 This can take a lot of the stress out of the whole process.
-Sarah Hardy at Book on the Bright Side is a blog tour organiser, recently recommended on indie author Paul Teague‘s podcast.
+Sarah Hardy at Book on the Bright Side is a blog tour organiser, as is Rachel at Rachel’s Random Resources, and Emma at Damp Pebbles Blog Tours.

 The blurb is the sales copy on the back of a book.
 This works in conjunction with the book cover to entice the reader to buy (or borrow) the book, so it is important to get it right!
-Reedsy‘s recent webinar ‘How to Write Better Book Descriptions to Sell More Books‘ is a really helpful resource for perfecting blurbs.
+Bryan Cohen is a blurb magician and his webinar ‘How to Write Better Book Descriptions to Sell More Books‘, in conjunction with Reedsy, is a really helpful resource for perfecting blurbs.

 A hybrid author is an author who chooses to self publish their books as well as sign a traditional publishing deal.
-Some authors have been traditionally published then, for whatever reason, decide to cross over to self publishing.
+Some authors have been traditionally published then decide to cross over to self publishing (often to retain full rights to their books, as well as enjoy a much higher percentage of the profits!).
 Other indie authors become so successful in their own right they are approached by publishers directly.
-Examples of hybrid authors include Sarah Painter (The Worried Writer), Libby Hawker and Chris Simms.
+Examples of hybrid authors include Sarah Painter (The Worried Writer), Libby Hawker, Mark Edwards and Chris Simms.

-Next in this self publishing glossary of terms is another acronym: KDP.
+Next in 10 self publishing terms indie authors should know is another acronym: KDP.
 This stands for Kindle Direct Publishing, which is Amazon’s book publishing platform.
 Authors can choose to publish exclusively through Amazon or go wide (see below).

 KU stands for Kindle Unlimited, which is Amazon’s book and audiobook subscription service.
 Indie authors choosing to make their book available exclusively through KDP Select, allows readers to borrow the book within their monthly subscription fee.
 Indie authors then earn money through how many total pages their readers read (minus Amazon’s royalty fee).